keelam13/Shopping-List/README.md

 ### Remaining Bugs

 1. Arrow keys, page up and page down are accepted when entering a list name or an item.
 And while the special characters (ex. ^[[D) appear on the spreadsheet, it does not show on the terminal.
+2. Item names can be added multiple times to the same list.

 ## Credits